Child, Youth and Family Health service

 Child Health Access is a free telephone service that provides parents with advice, booking of appointments and for referrals into the Child and Family Health Service.
 It operates Monday to Friday 8.30am – 4.00pm (except public holidays).
 Clinicians can also call for enquiries about referrals or about the Child, Youth and Family Health Service.

-The drop-in service is a free service that supports mums/carers, dads and their newborn babies during the early postnatal period.
-No appointments are required for drop in clinic.
+The baby clinic (0-8 weeks) is a free clinic that supports mums / carers, dads and their newborn babies during the early postnatal period.

 The clinic allows you to access: